28 window types infographic

 1. Single-Hung Window

 single hung windowSingle-hung windows have two sashes (the part of the window that holds the glass pane): one fixed sash on top and one moveable sash on the bottom, which can slide up and down.
-This makes single-hung windows rectangular in shape in a vertical orientation.
+This makes single-hung windows rectangular in shape and in a vertical orientation.

 Since they don’t open outward, they’re ideal for rooms facing constrained pathways and streets.
 At the same time, it goes well with small spaces where an upper sash would be difficult to open, like above a kitchen sink or a bathtub.
 Single-hung windows are also some of the common window types installed in new constructions, office spaces, and residential complexes.